CHFS: Child & Family Studies

 Attributes: Liberal

 This course delves into the influence of cyberbullying on family dynamics, with a focus on helping professionals, educators, and parents to support cyberbullying victims and their families as they cope and adress the behavior of perpetrators.
 The exploration extends to the destructive nature of cyberbullying across diverse populations and addresses how families in different communities understand and manage this issue.
 This course is aligned with the Community and Human Services Area of Study guidelines for Skills.
-Prerequisites: It is strongly recommended students complete CHFS 2132 Introductionto Cyberullying before registering for this course..
+Prerequisites: It is strongly recommended students complete CHFS 2132 Introduction to Cyberbullying before registering for this course.

 Attributes: Liberal

-This course will uncover the reciprocal linkages between family functioning and public and private policies in the United States.
+This course will uncover the linkages between family functioning and public and private policies in the United States.
 Students will identify policies developed to address child/family issues and problems.
-The course will explore the extent to which policies have been based on the principles of risk and protection and contemplate the ways in which social policies have impacted children, youth, and families across diverse personal and service domains.
+The course will explore the extent to which policies have been based on the principles of risk and protection, as well as examine the impact of policies on impacted children, youth, and families across diverse personal and service domains.
 Topics include policies relevant to health, poverty, disability, education, child welfare and protection, and juvenile justice.
-This course meets the Community and Human Services guidelines of Knowledge of Service Delivery, Application, and Diversity.
+This course meets the Community and Human Services' Diversity and Service Delivery foundations.

 Attributes: Liberal